 For many Americans, the backyard deck is a favorite recreational area to get together with family.

 It doesn’t feel like a dangerous place, but if it’s not built correctly or properly maintained it could become one.
-Collapses and failures of decks, porches, and balconies accounted for about 2,900 injuries between 2016 and 2019, according to the most recent research from the Consumer Product Safety Commission reports.
+Collapses and failures of decks, porches, and balconies accounted for about 2,900 injuries between 2016 and 2019, according to the most recent research from the Consumer Product Safety Commission.

 Let’s explore some of the culprits that might be making your deck unsafe and what you can do to address these potential issues.